kevinschweikert/homex/README.md

 ## Example

 There is a Livebook example [`example.livemd`](https://livebook.dev/run?url=https://raw.githubusercontent.com/kevinschweikert/homex/refs/heads/main/example.livemd) to get you started!
+There is also an example repository using Nerves at https://github.com/kevinschweikert/Homex-Nerves-Example

 ## Installation